Get exclusive member benefits & effect social change. Join Today

 If your child has a seizure or has trouble breathing, go to the emergency room or call 911 immediately.

-There are also late-onset juvenile, chronic, and adult forms of the disease, which are much more rare.
+There are also late-onset juvenile, chronic, and adult forms of the disease, which are much more rare, but tend to be milder in severity.

 Prenatal tests, such as chorionic villus sampling (CVS) and amniocentesis, can diagnose Tay-Sachs disease.
 Genetic testing is generally done when one or both members of a couple are carriers of the disease.

 If a child is displaying symptoms of Tay-Sachs, a doctor can perform a physical examination and collect a family history.
-Enzyme analysis can be done on the child’s blood or tissue samples, and an eye exam may reveal a red spot on his or her macula.
+Enzyme analysis can be done on the child’s blood or tissue samples, and an eye exam may reveal a red spot on their macula (a small area near the center of the retina of their eye).

 There is no cure for Tay-Sachs.
-Treatment typically consists of keeping the patient comfortable.
+Treatment typically consists of keeping the child comfortable.
 This is called “palliative care.”
-Palliative care may include medication for pain or to control seizures, physical therapy, feeding tubes, and respiratory care to reduce mucus buildup in the lungs.
+Palliative care may include medication for pain, anti-epileptics to control seizures, physical therapy, feeding tubes, and respiratory care to reduce mucus buildup in the lungs.

 Emotional support for the family is also important.
 Seeking out support groups can help you cope.
 Taking care of a sick child is emotionally challenging and talking with other families combating the same disease can be comforting.